matthiasnwt/feret/README.md

 The maxferet is calculated as the maximum Euclidean distance of all pixels.

 #### Minferet
 The minferet is only approximated in two steps at the moment.
-First, the distance of to parallel lines, which surround the object, are calculated for all angles from 0° to 180°.
+First, the distance of to parallel lines, which surround the object, is calculated for all angles from 0° to 180°.
 The minimum of this first calculation is used as the initial guess for a minimization algorithm, which is the second part of the approximation.
-Even if this method is not perfect, the difference to the true minferet can be neglected for most cases.
+Even if this method is not perfect, the difference to the true minferet can be neglected in most cases.

 At this early development stage, it can only calculate the maximum and minimum Feret Diameter but feature releases will offer the Feret diameter 90° to maximum and minimum.
 The module will also not return the angle of the diameters.
 Many things will come in the future.